4 Ways To Drive A Retail-First Strategy In Used Vehicles

 Here’s a key question every dealer should consider as they look for ways to improve their performance in used vehicles: Are we wholesaling too many cars and, if so, how can we retail more of these units?

 The question follows recent discussions with dealers who have set ambitious goals to improve their used vehicle sales and profitability in 2016.
-To their credit, many of these dealers plan to focus on making vehicle acquisitoyotaSupration, merchandising and pricing more efficient and market-focused.
+To their credit, many of these dealers plan to focus on making vehicle acquisition, merchandising and pricing more efficient and market-focused.

 But I found it curious that only a few of these dealers had established firm goals for reducing, if not eliminating, the number of retail vehicles they took to auction every month.
 As one dealer put it, “Yes, we would have liked to retail those cars, but we’re making money at auction so they’re not really a big concern.”